 Beyond that, the destination can make a big difference – our daily budget for India or China was vastly different than our daily budget for Switzerland.
 One joke we made after visiting China and Switzerland both over a decade ago, pre-kids, was that the menu price numbers were vaguely similar, but with different currencies – but each Swiss franc was worth roughly 7 times the Chinese Renminbi at the time.

-That said, international family travel doesn’t necessarily cost as much as it might appear (particularly compared with relatively pricey US destinations like Disney).
+That said, there are pros and cons to travel with kids of various ages, but international family travel doesn’t necessarily cost as much as it might appear (particularly compared with relatively pricey US destinations like Disney).
 Hotel costs can be tamed with Airbnbs and apartment rentals.
 Food costs can be tamed with degrees of self-catering.
 Flight budgets can be helped with points or discount carriers.
 Even so, the costs can still add up – hence the need to budget.
 Maybe we could write a more exhaustive post about reducing costs, but this post isn’t going to be that.

 Regardless of one’s actual budget, there is still a lot of commonality when you break it up into the following categories: transportation, lodging, food, entertainment, and luxury or less essential items.
 Figuring out expected expenditures in each of these categories will get you most of the way to knowing how much you are likely to spend on your trip.